A buyer's agent acts as your advocate and guide during the process of purchasing a home.

 It's your agent's job to help you strike a balance between protecting your interests and appealing to sellers.
 To offset contingencies, your agent may advise strategies such as upping your earnest money deposit, shortening the inspection period, or even waiving certain contingencies to make your offer more competitive.

-Buying or selling a house involves a lot of different parties, including inspectors, appraisers, attorneys, title companies, insurance brokers, and lenders.
+Buying or selling a house involves several parties, including inspectors, appraisers, attorneys, title companies, insurance brokers, and lenders.

 Buyer's agents can refer you to professionals they'd recommend based on past experience.
 These connections can save you time and stress, as you won't need to search for help on your own.
 Agents aren't allowed to accept kickbacks for these types of referrals either, so you can generally trust their recommendations.